Tuition & Fees 2019-20

 * To make payments through your OASIS account you will need your Heidelberg University ID number and your OASIS password.

 - Click on TouchNet Online Payments

-As circumstances dictate, Heidelberg University reserves the right to change any portion of the conditions of payments in the program.
-Current fluctuations in the value of the U.S. dollar on foreign exchanges may lead to curtailment of some of the services included in the AJY fees.
-No additional fees have ever been required, however, for participants in the program, and it is hoped that none will be forthcoming in the future.
+As circumstances dictate, Heidelberg University reserves the right to change any portion of the conditions of payment to the program.
+Fluctuations in currency exchange rates may lead to curtailment of some of the services or events included in the AJY program fees.
+Students have never been charged additional, however, and it is unlikely this will become necessary in the future.

 Payment due dates